Consensys/doc.tessera/docs/HowTo/Configure/Keys/Overview.md

 You must [configure the corresponding server](../TesseraAPI.md).

-## Providing key passwords at runtime
+## Provide key passwords at runtime

 Tessera displays a CLI prompt if it has incomplete password data for its [locked keys](Secure-Keys.md).
 You can use this prompt to provide the required passwords for each key instead of providing them in the